-Please join us for the 9th Leave No Child INSIDE Central Ohio Collaborative Summit!
-We will be holding the summit outdoors, under the protection of various shelters, at the wonderful Stratford Ecological Center.
+Please join us for the 11th Leave No Child INSIDE Central Ohio Collaborative Summit!
+We will be holding the summit indoors and outdoors at the Whitehall Community Park YMCA and park grounds.

 In 2005, Richard Louv’s book, Last Child in the Woods, sparked an international movement of concerned people who realize “Nature Deficit Disorder” is having a real impact on our children’s lives, behavior and development, from their eyesight to their social skills.

 Those vivid, emotional memories of catching frogs, getting lost in thought in the forest, or playing for hours with rocks and sticks are not just fond reminiscence; these are the moments that fuel imagination, teach compassion and wire our brains to be human, social, and a player in the larger world.
 In addition, children who sit alone, glued to a handheld screen, are more likely to have attention and behavior problems, not to mention poor physical health.

 The Leave No Child Inside Central Ohio Collaborative formed in 2007, and has grown to include more than 80 organizations.
 Working with people from all sectors we have helped spread this important movement across central Ohio and beyond.